 Breaking Free is an innovative, behavioural science based automated digital health platform targeting addictive behaviours.
 Funded by venture capital from start-up, annual revenue is now circa £700,000 per annum.

-- Worked to clarify strategy, channels to market and internal operational processes and offered a turnaround role as Commercial Director, notionally three days per week as part of this turnaround plan and to help run the business for the very inexperienced founder.
+- This included working to clarify strategy, channels to market and internal operational processes and after this initial project was offered a turnaround role as Commercial Director, notionally three days per week as part of this turnaround plan and to help run the business for the very inexperienced founder.

 - Worked to stabilise the business, develop new sales opportunities in both primary care and overseas (notably Canada, where I found an opportunity to tender, converted this and gave the business the opportunity to expand overseas)